Stephentao-30/Human-Activity-Recognition-Using-Smartphones/CodeBook.md

   - LAYING

 ### Measurements

+The tidy data set contains variables derived from the original dataset, which are measurements of mean and standard deviation values.
+The measurements include the following types:

+- **TimeBodyAccelerometerMean_X**: Numeric.
+The mean of the body acceleration signal in the X direction, measured in the time domain.
-- **TimeBodyAccelerometerMean_X, TimeBodyAccelerometerMean_Y, TimeBodyAccelerometerMean_Z**: Numeric.
-Mean of the body acceleration signal in the X, Y, and Z directions.
+- **TimeBodyAccelerometerMean_Y**: Numeric.
+The mean of the body acceleration signal in the Y direction, measured in the time domain.
-- **TimeBodyAccelerometerStandardDeviation_X, TimeBodyAccelerometerStandardDeviation_Y, TimeBodyAccelerometerStandardDeviation_Z**: Numeric.
-Standard deviation of the body acceleration signal in the X, Y, and Z directions.
+- **TimeBodyAccelerometerMean_Z**: Numeric.
+The mean of the body acceleration signal in the Z direction, measured in the time domain.
-- **TimeGravityAccelerometerMean_X, TimeGravityAccelerometerMean_Y, TimeGravityAccelerometerMean_Z**: Numeric.
-Mean of the gravity acceleration signal in the X, Y, and Z directions.
+- **TimeBodyAccelerometerStandardDeviation_X**: Numeric.
+The standard deviation of the body acceleration signal in the X direction, measured in the time domain.
-- **TimeGravityAccelerometerStandardDeviation_X, TimeGravityAccelerometerStandardDeviation_Y, TimeGravityAccelerometerStandardDeviation_Z**: Numeric.
-Standard deviation of the gravity acceleration signal in the X, Y, and Z directions.
+- **TimeGravityAccelerometerMean_X**: Numeric.
+The mean of the gravity acceleration signal in the X direction, measured in the time domain.
-- **FrequencyBodyAccelerometerMean_X, FrequencyBodyAccelerometerMean_Y, FrequencyBodyAccelerometerMean_Z**: Numeric.
-Mean of the body acceleration signal in the X, Y, and Z directions in the frequency domain.
+- **FrequencyBodyAccelerometerMean_X**: Numeric.
+The mean of the body acceleration signal in the X direction, measured in the frequency domain.
-- **...** (Continue listing all the relevant variables.)

 ### Transformations and Cleaning Steps
 1. **Merging Datasets**: The training and test datasets were merged to create one data set.